Welcome to Fabulous Las Vegas Nevada.

-While producing this video, I reflected back during the Stone Age or the Flintstones.
-Even they had signs.
+While producing this video, I reflected on the Stone Age or the Flintstones.
+Even they had signed.
 The Parthenon has inscriptions.
 Signage of that age.
 Saint Peter’s Basilica has Latin inscriptions.
 The Taj Mahal has Persian inscriptions.

-And I am sure the streets, homes, businesses even in Mesopotamia had signs.
+And I am sure the streets, homes, businesses even in Mesopotamia had signed.
 They may not be like the ones we now have in Las Vegas or Times Square, but they were there.

 Sign businesses existed then, and they exist now.